annshinewu/Fundamentals-of-Python/chapter4.md

    The body includes the statements that will be carries out by the function.

 `@instructions`
-- Create a function called helloworld that prints the string "Hello World".
+- Create a function called "helloworld" that prints the string "Hello World".

 `@hint`
 Use the keyword def and follow by the name of the function and parentheses, (), to create a funtion.